darkweak/souin/README.md

 ### Caddy module
 You just have to refer to the [Caddy module integration folder](https://github.com/darkweak/souin/tree/master/plugins/caddy) to discover how to configure it.
 The related Caddyfile can be found [here](https://github.com/darkweak/souin/tree/master/plugins/caddy/Caddyfile).
-Then you just have to run
+Then you just have to run the following command:
 ```bash
 xcaddy build --with github.com/Darkweak/Souin/plugins/caddy
 ```
-Or you can go to [the xcaddy builder website](https://xcaddy.tech) to build your caddy instance easier.
+Alternatively, you can go to [the xcaddy builder website](https://xcaddy.tech) to build your caddy instance easily.

 ### Træfik plugin
-Not available at the moment expect for developers due to Yægi.
+Not available at the moment, except for developers thanks to Yægi.
 It doesn't support unsafe library usage in the dependencies, but an example can be found [here](https://github.com/darkweak/souin/tree/master/plugins/traefik)

 ### Prestashop plugin
 A repository called [prestashop-souin](https://github.com/lucmichalski/prestashop-souin) has been started by [lucmichalski](https://github.com/lucmichalski).
-Any help will be appreciate to make it working as soon as possible.
+Any help will be appreciated to make it working as soon as possible.

 ## Credits